 You might have noticed that a database link is already used in our back end code.
-Don’t worry, that’s the next step on our article.
+Don’t worry, that’s the next step in our article.
 Setting it up will also be as easy as the past few steps.
-First, head on to mlab and create an account there.
-Mlab will let us use a free 500 MB of MongoDB database and use it remotely.
+First, head on to MongoDB atlas and create an account there.
+MongoDB Atlas will let us use a free 500 MB of MongoDB database and use it remotely.
 It is also hosted in the cloud.
 This is the current trend of our industry and acquiring skills that enables us to use cloud database is a real asset nowadays.

 Now, back to our back end source code.
 We will now configure our database, in order to do so, create a file named data.js.
 It should have the following code inside it.